marco-michel/TimeEvolver/README.md

 ## Usage 1: Examplary Program I

 A first option to use the program relies on a concrete example.
-For this purpose we provide the code to generate the model studied in
+For this purpose we provide the code to analyze the model studied in

-Dvali, G., Eisemann, L., Michel, M., & Zell, S. (2020).
-Black hole metamorphosis and stabilization by memory burden.
-Physical Review D, 102(10), 103523.
+G. Dvali, L. Eisemann, M. Michel and S. Zell, *Black hole metamorphosis and stabilization by memory burden*, [Phys.
+Rev. D, 102 (2020) 10, 103523](https://doi.org/10.1103/PhysRevD.102.103523), [arXiv:2006.00011](https://arxiv.org/abs/2006.00011).

 In order to execute the corresponding program, navigate to ``cd build/Example`` and type:
 ```